You create a budget after a sales deal is won.

 If you're creating a budget manually (not from a deal that was won), first thing you'll need to do is to add Services.

-Services define what type of work you do for a client and people working on a project track time against them.
-You can add hourly priced or fixed price services.
+Services define what type of work you do for a client.
+Also, people working on a project track time against them.
+You can add Hourly priced or Fixed price services.

 Another type of financials you can add to a budget are Expenses.
 Use this option if you're focused on selling or reselling services or products (usually for a fee) rather than on time tracking.

 Keeping an eye on the time spent on a budget is very useful information.
-It can happen you burn 80% of the hours estimated for the budget and not know about it.
+You could burn 70% of the hours estimated for the budget and not know about it.
 And maybe you're going to need more hours to finish the work than you thought in the first place.

 Put down a threshold after which you want to be notified about.
 You'll get an e-mail when billable hours reach the percentage of estimated hours you set up.